ashour/wordpress-i18n-part-02/README.md

+**⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/wordpress-i18n-part-02 for the up-to-date repo.**

+---

 # Handmade's Tale WordPress Theme
 This code is a companion to a PhraseApp blog article, and it helps provide an intro to WordPress theme i18n and l10n for WordPress developers.